lemlac/mulem/docs/reference.md

 ```
 mu count = 0
 count += 1          -- Mutates count.
-count := 0          -- Shadows count with a new immutable variable.
+count: _ = 0        -- Shadows count with a new immutable variable.
 ```

 A mutable variable may be declared without an initial value, but cannot be used until it is set.